rhayes777/PyAutoFit/docs/cookbooks/database.rst

 Database
 ========

-The default behaviour of model-fitting results output is to be written to hard-disc in folders.
+The default behaviour of model-fitting results output is to be written to hard-disk in folders.
 These are simple to navigate and manually check.

 For small model-fitting tasks this is sufficient, however it does not scale well when performing many model fits to